 Make certain you choose the correct type of charger for the batteries you select.
-Traxxas recommends you choose a genuine Traxxas EZ-Peak iD charger for safer charging and maximum battery life and performance.
+You MUST use a LiPo charger for LiPo batteries or battery damage with the potential for fire will result (see Warnings and Precautions for full details).
+Traxxas recommends you choose a genuine Traxxas EZ-Peak iD charger for easy charging and maximum battery life and performance.

 Charger Part No. NiMH Compatible LiPo Compatible Battery iD Max.
 Cells

-EZ-Peak Plus, 4 amps 2970 YES YES YES 3s
+EZ-Peak Plus, 4-amp 2970 YES YES YES 3s

-EZ-Peak Live, 12 amps 2971 YES YES YES 4s
+EZ-Peak Live, 8-amp 2971 YES YES YES 4s

-EZ-Peak Dual, 8 amps 2972 YES YES YES 3s
+EZ-Peak Dual, 8-amp 2972 YES YES YES 3s

-EZ-Peak Live Dual, 26+ amps 2973 YES YES YES 4s

 If the status LED doesn't light green, check the polarity of the batteries.
-If you see any other flashing signal from the LED, refer to the chart on page 29 to identify the code.
+Check rechargeable batteries for a full charge.
+If you see any other flashing signal from the LED, refer to the chart on page 30 to identify the code.